Are you lucky enough to be asking yourself how to invest $100k?

 Second, panic!
 What do you do with all this money!?

-The first thing you should look to do is to pay down any high interest debt.
+The first thing you should look to do is pay down any high-interest debt.

 - Credit card debt

 - Bank loans

 Some car loans, bank loans, and student loans may be low interest.
 And in that case, you ignore them for these purposes.
 You primarily want to worry about anything with a high-interest rate (above 5-8% is usually a good guide)—like overdue credit card bills.